JamAtGit/datasciencecoursera/README.md

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, `run_analysis.R`, does the following:

-1. Set path
+1. Sets path
-2. Load the activity and feature info
+2. Loads the activity and feature info
 3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
 4. Loads the activity and subject data for each dataset, and merges those